What is epiglottitis?

 The doctor will give an injection of broad-spectrum antibiotics.
 Even if the condition is due to heat or chemical exposure, a person is still at risk of developing a bacterial infection.

 If the tests show exactly what kind of infection the person has, the doctor will prescribe more targeted medications.

 The most dangerous complication is the inability to breathe, which is life-threatening.

-If there is an infection, it can spread.
-Otitis media, or inner ear infection, pneumonia, meningitis or pericarditis, an infection of the lining of the heart, can develop.
+If there is an infection, it might cause other conditions, such as otitis media, also called middle ear infection, pneumonia, meningitis, or pericarditis, which is inflammation of the lining around the heart.

-Hib is a major risk factor for epiglottitis.
-Between 50 percent and 65 percent of infections lead to meningitis, and 17 percent lead to epiglottis.
+Hib is a significant risk factor for epiglottitis.
+According to the Immunization Action Coalition, 50–65 percent of infections lead to meningitis, and 17 percent lead to epiglottitis.

-This improvement is most likely due to the Hib vaccination.
+This improvement shows the effectiveness of the Hib vaccination.

-The best way to prevent epiglottitis is by vaccinating a child against Hib, to protect the child and others in the community.
+The best way to prevent epiglottitis due to Hib is by vaccinating a child against Hib.
+The vaccination will protect the child and others in the community.